5 EASY STEPS TO CHALK PAINTING FURNITURE

 I unscrewed the wooden knob to the drawer.
 Just by doing that my mind raced to all kinds of vintage drawer knobs I could go shopping for this weekend at Hobby Lobby or World Market, two of my favorite places to shop for doorknobs amongst other things.
 Isn’t this a beautiful piece of furniture?
 It is the perfect piece for chalk painting.

 This piece is going into the “Zen” room of our house.
-Yes, I name our rooms.
-Mostly, just the upstairs bedrooms ( we will talk about that later).
 The “Zen” room is currently a light to medium gray with deep wine accents but the dresser and night table are a mixture of furniture I had pieced together from multiple children’s bedrooms over the years.
-The “zen” room was still calm and relaxing but needed a little pick me up.
+The “Zen” room was still calm and relaxing but needed a little pick me up.